howchmo/uspeak-smartfox.js/README.md

 # uspeak-smartfox.js
-Unity VOIP library integrated with Smartfox will not work in WebGL.
+Unity VOIP library (uSpeak) integrated with Smartfox will not work in WebGL.
 Here are some studies implementing some of that capability in pure javascript using the Web Audio API.